Zymbit-Docs/docs/content/tutorials/supervised-boot/index.md

 ### Specifying a Different Slot

-The example above uses the default slot, slot 15 by default but will take alternative slot numbers, 0-15.
+The example above uses the default slot 15 but will take alternative slot numbers, 0-15.
 Slots in the key store (Slots 16-528) are not supported.